aftabh4004/dockerprojectIIEC-RISE/README.md

 ```

-Before you uncomment and rum this code for testing make sure table is there in database otherwise you will get SQLException.
+Before you uncomment and rum this code for testing make sure the table is there in the database otherwise you will get SQLException.
-To make things easier for the user let's create a shell script which copy the pre created template to the dir where the docker volume is mounted with the name passed as an argument  and open it up for editing
+To make things easier for the user let's create a shell script which copies the pre-created template to the dir where the docker volume is mounted with the name passed as an argument  and open it up for editing

 ```shell
 cp /root/MysqlCon.java /home/program/$1;